oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

    9 harmonica
 ```

-Each track is stored in a file, and has a track number within the
+Each track is stored in a file, and has a track number within the album along
-album, title, length, genre, potentially "featured" artists, the
+with a title, length, genre, potentially "featured" artists, the audio data, and
-audio data, and optional individual track art.
-Multiple digital audio formats are supported for
+optionally individual track art.
+Multiple digital audio formats are supported
-the audio content.
+for the audio content.

 ```
 Track = Record                             // for each track there's a file with the audio and a metadata record